 Palm oil is a common ingredient in soap.
 Here’s a list of palm oil free soap and how to find soap without palm oil derivatives.

 Palm oil is hidden in hundreds of names.
-See below for a list of palm oil derivatives common in soap.
+Most of them don’t include “palm” in the name.

 Soap without palm oil